What Is the Lowest 72-Hole Score in a Major Championship?

-Spieth, who was looking to win his third major of the year after victories at The Masters and U.S. Open, played solid golf in the final round, shooting a 4-under 68 to finish at 17-under, which wins most majors.
-But Day was simply too much for anyone to handle that week and closed things out with a 5-under 67 to become the first player to ever finish 20-under in a major championship.
+Spieth, looking to win his third major of the year after victories at The Masters and U.S. Open, played solid golf in the final round, shooting a 4-under 68 to finish at 17-under, which wins most majors.
+But Day was simply too much for anyone to handle that week and closed things out with a 5-under 67 to become the first player ever to finish 20-under in a major championship.

 Henrik Stenson shot 20-under at The Open Championship in 2016